 The fourth generation is characterized by the appearance of the personal computer and the workstation.
 Miniaturization of electronic circuits and components continued and Large Scale Integration (LSI), the component technology of the third generation, was replaced by Very Large Scale Integration (VLSI), which characterizes the fourth generation.
 However, improvements in hardware miniaturization and technology have evolved so fast that we now have inexpensive workstation-class computer capable of supporting multiprogramming and time-sharing.
 Hence the operating systems that supports today's personal computers and workstations look much like those which were available for the minicomputers of the third generation.
 Examples are Microsoft's DOS for IBM-compatible personal computers and UNIX for workstation.
 However, many of these desktop computers are now connected as networked or distributed systems.
 Computers in a networked system each have their operating system augmented with communication capabilities that enable users to remotely log into any system on the network and transfer information among machines that are connected to the network.
-The machines that make up distributed system operate as a virtual single processor system from the user's point of view; a central operating system controls and makes transparent the location in the system of the particular processor or processors and file systems that are handling any given program.
+The machines that make up distributed system controls and makes transparent the location in the system of the particular processor or processors and file systems that are handling any given program.